-This section guides you through the steps to properly configure the
+This section guides you through the steps to properly configure the to establish

 a connection with your chosen MQTT Broker.